msdauris/aws-bootcamp/README.md

 # aws-bootcamp

-<br>🪖 AWS Bootcamp: Your Mission Begins Now
+🪖 AWS Bootcamp: Your Mission Begins Now

-<br>The cloud collapsed.
+- The cloud collapsed.
 Only the skilled survived.
-<br>This 4-day AWS Bootcamp is your crash course in survival — built for those aiming to pass the Cloud Practitioner or prepare for the Solutions Architect exam.
+- This 4-day AWS Bootcamp is your crash course in survival — built for those aiming to pass the Cloud Practitioner or prepare for the Solutions Architect exam.
-<br>No fluff.
+- No fluff.
 No theory marathons.
 Just critical AWS skills, fast.

+### ✅ What You'll Master
-<br>✅ Launch EC2
+- Launch and connect to EC2
-<br>✅ Store in S3
+- Store and secure data with S3
-<br>✅ Load balance, scale, secure
+- Load balance, scale, and recover
-<br>✅ Query, replicate, recover
+- Query data via RDS and Athena

-<br>Alone or with your squad, complete the hands-on drills.
+- Alone or with your squad, complete the hands-on drills.
 Earn your place.
 Build momentum.
 Stay sharp.
-<br>At the end?
+- At the end?
 You’ll walk away with real AWS skills — and the fire to go further.
-<br>The world runs in the cloud now.
+- The world runs in the cloud now.
 Do your duty.

-#AWS Account
+# AWS Account
 https://730492949633.signin.aws.amazon.com/console

 # AWS Region - LOCKED eu-west-1 Ireland

+### Tagging Convention
+All resources must include:
+- `Workshop=AWS-AOSE`
+- `Owner=[your-name-or-team]`

-By the end of Operation Cloudstrike, each recruit will have:<br>
+By the end of Operation Cloudstrike, each recruit will have:-
-<br>-🎨 Customized their AWS Console (theme + bookmarks)
+- 🎨 Customized their AWS Console (theme + bookmarks)
-<br>-🛡️ Created IAM user, role, and custom policy
+- 🛡️ Created IAM user, role, and custom policy
-<br>-🔍 Used IAM Policy Simulator to test access
+- 🔍 Used IAM Policy Simulator to test access
-<br>-💻 Launched an EC2 instance and connected via SSH
+- 💻 Launched an EC2 instance and connected via SSH
-<br>-🔧 Installed a web server (Apache or Nginx)
+- 🔧 Installed a web server (Apache or Nginx)
-<br>-💾 Attached and mounted an EBS volume
+- 💾 Attached and mounted an EBS volume
-<br>-📦 Created and managed an S3 bucket
+- 📦 Created and managed an S3 bucket
-<br>-🔐 Applied S3 permissions and tested object access
+- 🔐 Applied S3 permissions and tested object access
-<br>-⚖️ Set up an Application Load Balancer + listener rules
+- ⚖️ Set up an Application Load Balancer + listener rules
-<br>-📈 Configured Auto Scaling Group and tested scale events
+- 📈 Configured Auto Scaling Group and tested scale events
-<br>-🗄️ Deployed an RDS instance and connected via CLI
+- 🗄️ Deployed an RDS instance and connected via CLI
-<br>-📊 Ran SQL queries (CREATE, INSERT, SELECT, UPDATE, DELETE)
+- 📊 Ran SQL queries (CREATE, INSERT, SELECT, UPDATE, DELETE)
-<br>-🕵️ Queried structured data from S3 using Athena
+- 🕵️ Queried structured data from S3 using Athena

 # AWS Workshop Complete Network Setup Guide